Q.1. (a) Due to which property of metals is metallic foils prepared?

 Ans. (a) Metallic foils are prepared, making use of the malleable property of metals.

 (ii) To prepare hydrogen.

 Q.2.
-Name one non-metal and one metal, which are in liquid state at room temperature.
+Name one non-metal and one metal, which are in a liquid state at room temperature.

 Ans.
-Bromine is the non–metal and mercury is the metal which are in liquid state at room temperature.
+Bromine is the non–metal and mercury is the metal that is in a liquid state at room temperature.

 Q.3.
 Give reasons for the following

 (i) Zinc oxide is considered an amphoteric oxide.

 (ii) Non-metals in general do not displace hydrogen from dilute acids.

 Ans. (i) Zinc oxide is considered an amphoteric oxide because it shows both acidic and basic behaviour.

 (ii) Non-metals do not react with dilute acids hence do not displace hydrogen from dilute acids.